flyingwebie/FlyingBlogAI/README.md

 ## Usage

-Once the application is running, it will automatically start processing the articles listed in `articles.csv`, conducting research using Perplexity AI, generating content using OpenAI, and optionally uploading the drafts to your WordPress site.
+Once the application is running, it will automatically start processing the articles listed in `articles.csv`, conducting research using Perplexity AI, generating content using the selected AI provider (OpenAI or Claude), and optionally uploading the drafts to your WordPress site.

 ### Running the Main Script

-To generate articles and publish them to WordPress:
+To generate articles and optionally publish them to WordPress:

 ```bash
 python main.py
 ```

+The script will use the AI provider specified in the `AI_PROVIDER` environment variable (either "openai" or "claude").

 ### Generating Sitemap